Why publishing a paper every day is a problem.

 I'm surprised that others who sit on the editorial boards of either journal (aside from Griffiths) have been so quiet.
 Personally, I would resign my position if no statement is forthcoming or if their hand is forced by a publisher.
 Doing nothing risks making this appear like it is all business as usual.
 I would also be curious to know how many papers submitted to IJMHA or JBA that included Griffiths name have ever been rejected.

-One thing I've learnt over the years is that many of the above people who could answer these questions, and who are in positions of power to do so, will immediately side-step the issue and not see it as their problem to solve.
+One thing I've learned over the years is that many of the above people who could answer these questions, and who are in positions of power to do so, will immediately side-step the issue and not see it as their problem to solve.

 Of course, this explains why the system has allowed all this to happen in the first place, despite the fact that every scientist in the land can see the problem.